gobeyondidentity/developer-docs/guides/integrate-wordpress.md

   1. Log into you Wordpress admin console
   1. Keep the Beyond Identity Admin Console open in another tab or window to copy and paste values in
-  1. Go to Settings -> OpenID Connect Client
+  1. In the Wordpress admin console, go to Settings -> OpenID Connect Client
-  1. For **"Login Type"**, set "OpenID Connect botton on login form"
+  1. For **"Login Type"**, set "OpenID Connect button on login form"
   1. For **"Client ID"**, copy and paste the value from Applications -> Your New Application -> External Protocol -> Client ID
   1. For **"Client Secret Key"**, copy and paste the value from Applications -> Your New Application -> External Protocol -> Client Secret
   1. For **"OpenID Scope"**, paste in "email profile openid"
   1. For **"Login Endpoint URL"**, copy and paste the value from Applications -> Your New Application -> External Protocol -> Authorization Endpoint
-  1. For **"Userinfo Endpoint URL"**, copy and paste the value from Applications -> Your New Application -> External Protocol -> User Info Endpont
+  1. For **"Userinfo Endpoint URL"**, copy and paste the value from Applications -> Your New Application -> External Protocol -> User Info Endpoint
   1. For **"Token Validation Endpoint URL"**, copy and paste the value from Applications -> Your New Application -> External Protocol -> Token Endpoint
   1. Leave **"End Session Endpoint URL"** blank
   1. Leave **"ACR values"** blank